umobi/AlertFactory/README.md

 import AlertFactory
 class BaseAlertFactoryError: AlertFactoryErrorType {

     var text: String? {
         if self.error.isSessionExpired {
             return "To continue using this app do the login again."
         }

         return self.error.localizedDescription
     }

     var title: String? {
         return nil
     }

     public let error: Swift.Error

     required public init(_ error: Swift.Error) {
         self.error = error
     }
 }
 ```
-This is a simple example, but you can create classes extended with AlertFactoryError and override the title and text parameters and use it by implementing your own BaseAlertFactory like the example above.
+This is a simple example, but you can create classes extended with AlertFactoryError and override the title and text parameters and use it by implementing your BaseAlertFactory like the example above.

 ### Usage
 ---